qunitjs/qtap/ARCHITECTURE.md

     };
   ```

   What remains unaddressed here is avoiding dangling processes in the case of errors between internal process spawning and the returning of the `stop` function.
 It places a high responsibility on downstream to catch any and all errors there.
 It also leave some abiguity over the meaning of uncaught errors and how to convey errors or unexpected subprocess exists, because the only chance we have to convey these above is when starting the browser.
-Once the browser has started, and our function has returned to expose the `stop`, we have no communication path.* A single browser launch function, using an async/Promise to track
+Once the browser has started, and our function has returned to expose the `stop`, we have no communication path.

-  the lifetime of the browser procoess, and an injected AbortSignal.
+* **Single async function with AbortSignal**.
+The browser is an async function that tracks the lifetime of the browser procoess, and is given an AbortSignal for stopping the process.

   This is what we ended up with, except it still made the launcher responsible for silencing expected errors/exits after receiving a stop signal.
 We moved this responsibility to QTap.